 The IPEDS 2023-24 Definitive Guide has been developed by IEHE’s own IPEDS expert – Kristina ‘KP’ Powers – who has served as a national IPEDS Educator for 15 years.
 In this role, KP delivers IPEDS workshops across the country and online and develops new curricula in cooperation with IPEDS and the Association for Institutional Research.

 This section of the IPEDS 2023-24 Definitive Guide will give you a brief overview of IPEDS.

 WHAT IS IPEDS?
 WHAT DOES IT STAND FOR?

 WHICH INSTITUTIONS PARTICIPATE IN IPEDS?

-All U.S. institutions who have agreed to administer federal financial aid are required to submit institutional data to IPEDS.
-International institutions do not participate.
+All U.S. institutions that have agreed to administer federal financial aid are required to submit institutional data to IPEDS every year across multiple reports.
+While you will hear the phrase “IPEDS surveys” used, an IPEDS survey is not optional like most surveys.
+Rather, think of each IPEDS survey as an IPEDS report.
+In this IPEDS Definitive guide, we’ll refer to IPEDS reports since they are mandatory as part of the federal Program Participation Agreement (PPA) that institutional representatives sign.
+International institutions are not eligible to participate in IPEDS.
 A small number of institutions that do not administer federal financial aid elect to participate, though they are not mandated to do so.

 WHAT ARE THE BENEFITS OF PARTICIPATING IN IPEDS?